Types of Genital Warts

 Itchy or bleeding sores?

 You might read that genital warts can cause "mild pain" and that they may feel itchy or bleed.
 In fact, this only happens in rare cases, when warts reach a considerable size and/or if you scratch them off.
 If you think you have a wart, avoid any scratching (to avoid bleeding), and consult your doctor instead.

-The different forms of genital warts which affect women can appear in or around the vagina, vulva, anus or near the neck of the womb.
+The different forms of genital warts that affect women can appear in or around the vagina, vulva, anus or near the neck of the womb.
 Often, the warts are too small for you to see or notice.
-Warts inside the vagina or anus can cause discomfort but they may also not cause any symptoms at all.
+Warts inside the vagina or anus can cause discomfort but they also may not cause any symptoms at all.

 In men, genital warts are not as common as in women.
 They often appear on the tip of the penis but they can also appear around the anus, especially when the virus is transmitted during anal sex.
 Most types of warts will appear between one to three months after infection.

 If you think you are infected you should get examined to avoid complications and to prevent that you transmit the infection to future partners.
 In about half of all cases, genital warts appear on the shaft of the penis, usually just below the foreskin.